fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Compatibility with plugin Fluent CRM.
+* Added: Compatibility with plugin Klaviyo.
 * Added: Compatibility with plugin MailerLite WooCommerce Integration.
-* Added: Compatibility with plugin Klaviyo.
 * Added: Translation to Italian (Italy).
 Thanks to Samuele from floralgarden.it.

 = 1.5.3 - 2022-03-03 =